 Wahpeton is in Richland County in eastern North Dakota, approximately 55 miles south of Fargo, North Dakota.
 The Red River of the North and the Bois de Sioux River border the city on the east.
 The confluence of the Otter Tail River with the Red River of the North is located at Wahpeton.
 The city of Breckenridge, Minnesota, lies east across the Red River of the North from Wahpeton.

-Marsh Lake is on the Minnesota River between Swift and Lac qui Parle Counties near Appleton, Minnesota.
-The Marsh Lake Dam is owned and maintained by the U.S. Army Corps of Engineers as part of the Lac qui Parle Flood Risk Management project.
+The purpose of this project is to modify the existing Marsh Lake Dam to increase the bio-diversity of the Minnesota River/Lac qui Parle/Pomme de Terre River ecosystem without compromising the flood risk management function of the Marsh Lake Dam.
+Marsh Lake is located on the Minnesota River between Swift and Lac qui Parle counties near Appleton, Minnesota.
+The U.S. Army Corps of Engineers owns and maintains Marsh Lake Dam as part of the Lac qui Parle Flood Risk Management project.
 The fixed-crest dam holds a conservation pool in the upper portion of the Lac qui Parle Reservoir.
-The Works Progress Administration constructed the dam and rerouted the Pomme de Terre River into the reservoir between 1936 and 1939.

 The Red River of the North rises in Lake Traverse near Wheaton, Minnesota and flows north towards Canada and ultimately to Lake Winnipeg.
 The Red River Basin Commission (RRBC) produced the Long Term Flood Study (LTFS) in 2011 after the 2009 event.
 Minnesota and North Dakota expressed the need for a coordinated, comprehensive, proactive plan that responds to and mitigates flooding and flood damages throughout the Red River Watershed.